AaronAppel/Mirror/README.md

 Hopefully someone finds Mirror helpful.
 Thanks for stopping by :)

+#TODO
+- Decide on opening '{' placement in all files for consistency.
+- \#endif comments
 # Building
 Currently, the build system I use is premake5, which is included inside of the Premake/ folder.
 To build a Visual Studio 2022 solution on Windows, run the Setup-Windows-Vs2022.bat file found in the repo root.